Substra/substra-documentation/docs/source/additional/faq.rst

 What kind of machine learning model can I use with Substra?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Substra is fully compatible with machine learning models written in Python from any library (PyTorch, Tensorflow, Sklearn, etc).
+Substra is fully compatible with machine learning models written in any Python library (PyTorch, Tensorflow, Sklearn, etc).
 However, a specific interface has been developed to use PyTorch in Substra, which makes writing PyTorch code simpler than using other frameworks.

 Is Substra limited to medical and biotech applications?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Substra has been designed to work especially well on healthcare use cases; however, as Substra can work on any kind of data with any Python libraries, Substra can be used for any computation on distributed data.
+Although Substra has been designed to work especially well in healthcare settings, it can work on any kind of data with any Python library to perform computation or analysis using distributed data.

 How can I be sure Substra is secure enough to be used with my private data?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Substra is regularly audited with rigorous security standards (both code source audit and penetration tests).
-On top of that, by design, private data are not shared between the different organizations and there is full traceability on which algorithms have been used on which data.
+On top of that, by design, private data is never shared between different organizations.
+The software also provides full traceability on which algorithms were used on each dataset.